boldium-projects/style-tests/README.md

 Add an array called `tests`, then add an object with:
 - a `name` that escribes this collection style tests
 - a `url` which is the url you want tested
-- and a `viewpot` array with 2 numbers, the width and height of our viewport
+- and a `viewport` array with 2 numbers, the width and height of our viewport

 Example: